jerishey/Python/README.md

 # Python

 Python is one of the most popular programming languages.
-It’s simple to use, packed with features and supported by a wide range of libraries and frameworks.
+It's simple to use, packed with features and supported by a wide range of libraries and frameworks.
 Its clean syntax makes it beginner-friendly.
 Python was created by <b>Guido van Rossum and first released in 1991</b>.
 It focuses on readability and uses simple, English-like syntax.
 Python is a Object Oriented Programming language.